dann-merlin/Spotipyne/README.md

 <img src="https://gitlab.com/dann-merlin/spotipyne/-/raw/master/assets/mobile_tracks.png" alt="Screenshot Mobile Tracks" title="Screenshot Mobile Tracks" height=600/>
 <br/>

+These images use the Adwaita dark theme.
+One way enable it, is to set the environment variable GTK_THEME

+``export GTK_THEME=Adwaita:dark``

 Note: You need to have a spotify device running in order to play songs.
 This could for example be the official player or spotifyd.

 # What works?